kpedro88/CondorProduction/README.md

 The default value for `user` can be specified in the `.prodconfig` file (see [Configuration](#configuration)).
 The option `-q, --no-queue-arg` can also be used here; in this case, the JDL file will be modified with the list of jobs to be resubmitted (instead of using `-queue`).
+In case [job chains](#job-chains) are used, running jobs may have different names than the output files from finished jobs.
+The `protoJob.chainName` attribute is available to convert between the different naming schemes.

 This mode also relies on knowledge of HTCondor collectors and schedulers.
 Values for the LPC and CMS Connect are specified in the default `.prodconfig` file (see [Configuration](#configuration)).